BreitbandModem/WhatsAppX/README.md

 Comments on the Project:
  - Code has no comments yet
- - Project uses Pattern Library from https://code.google.com/p/android-lockpattern/ If you want to compile this app, you need to add this lockpattern project to eclipse
+ - Project uses Pattern Library from https://code.google.com/p/android-lockpattern/ and Color Picker Library from https://code.google.com/p/android-color-picker/ If you want to compile this app, you need to add these projects to eclipse
  - Used Icons:
    star, wrench: http://icons8.com/
    lock: http://www.psd100.com/go.php?url=zcool.com.cn, http://www.psd100.com/lock-unlock-icons-psd/#.VGNgWvmG-1c